 Chemical vapour deposition typically involves chemical reactions between precursors, which combine to create a thin film coating on the substrate surface.
 CVD may involve several advanced techniques, such as reactive ion etching.

-Thin films grown by both PVD and CVD methods form the cornerstone of many industries today.
-Thin film technology has countless applications, including semiconductors, medical devices, fibre lasers, LED displays and other consumer electronics, and more.
+As we’ve discovered, thin film processes have applications in various fields and form the cornerstone of many industries today.
+Thin films are used in semiconductors, medical devices, fibre lasers, LED displays and much more.

-Here are just a few examples of advanced thin-film applications:
+Here are just a few examples of advanced applications of thin film technology:

 - Solar cells.
 A thin film solar cell owes its energy generation properties to the layer of Silicium thin film (also known as “Si Thin Films”) deposited on a glass or metal substrate.
 Second-generation Si thin film solar cells are flexible and lighter than crystalline silicon cells, which enables applications like photovoltaic glazing .
 Amorphous silicon, a non-crystalline form of silicon, is an affordable substrate that helps reduce the cost and scale the production of thin film panels.